-Methodist University’s Engineering Program offers a Bachelor of Science in Engineering with a concentration in Industrial & Systems Engineering.
+Methodist University’s Engineering Program offers a Bachelor of Science in Engineering.
+The current concentration is in Industrial & Systems Engineering.
 The curriculum is designed where the first two years of the program are common for most engineering fields.
 This allows students to take foundational engineering courses in the Engineering Core that will prepare students majoring in other programs such as math, chemistry, or computer science to pursue an engineering graduate degree.
 The last two years of the curriculum focuses on the industrial & systems engineering discipline.

 What is Industrial & Systems Engineering?